harrycresswell/harry/content/writing/annual-review-2022.md

 I’ve been working hard on my business offering this year, spending a good amount of time building systems and creating SOP’s to guide my process.

 As a result, I  have a much clearer idea of what I do, how I go about it and perhaps most important of all, what I don’t do.
-This lead me to said no to a lot of opportunities this year.
+This lead me to said no to several opportunities this year.
 And, as hard as that can be at the time, I know it will be worth it over the long term.

 I’ve also doubled down on a what I believe to be a more sustainable approach to building content-focused websites.
 I’m confident this focus will allow me to scale my business and be more productive.